 - Enclosure setup basics

-The first thing you’ll probably have to consider is the size and material of your enclosure and there’s a quick guide below for that.
-Next is how you’ll be setting it up with all the required accessories like lights, lamps, screen tops, and furniture which are tackled in the FAQ section below.
+The first thing you’ll probably have to consider is the size and material of your enclosure; there’s a quick guide below for that.
+Next is how you will need to consider all of the required accessories like lights, lamps, screen tops, and furniture needed for your bearded dragon tank setup.

 Carolina Custom Cages Terrarium, Tall Large